KshitijAng/Voice-Agent-Pipeline/README.md

-# Voice Agent using LiveKit, ElevenLabs, and Groq
+# AI Voice Agent using LiveKit, ElevenLabs, and Groq

 Voice Agents combine the **speech and reasoning abilities of foundation models** to deliver **real-time, human-like voice interactions**.